Wednesday, August 14, 2024

 "Greywater is washwater.
 That is, all wastewater excepting toilet wastes and food wastes derived from garbage grinders.
 There are significant distinctions between greywater and toilet wastewater (called "blackwater").
 These distinctions tell us how these wastewaters should be treated /managed and why, in the interests of public health and environmental protection, they should not be mixed together." www.greywater.org

 Fracking uses an immense amount of good clean water for its process, resulting in a majority of the water staying in the earth, returning a small percentage of water (filled with fracking/oil contamination), which is then recycled for irrigation use.
-Since millions and millions of gallons are used for fracking, that results in millions of gallons of 'fracking oil waste water' for recycling.
+Since millions and millions of gallons are used for fracking, millions of gallons of 'fracking oil wastewater' are now dedicated to recycling.

 "Headquartered in San Ramon, California, Chevron is responsible for recycling the toxic fracking wastewater, which contains more than 200 chemicals including diesel, biocides and benzene, before selling it to farmers at a fraction of the cost of fresh water.